-Information is a technology (IT) that is already affecting how appliers (operators) interact with, are affected by the Internet.
+Information is a technology (IT) that is already affecting how users (operators) interact with, are affected by the Internet.
 In the near future, its effect is likely only to continue to increase.
-If we are to ensure that the effect of information technology will be positive, it will be essential that all investors participate in the discussions surrounding IT.
+If we are to ensure that the effect of information technology will be positive, it will be essential that all stakeholders participate in the discussions surrounding IT.
 In this paper, we seek to provide an introduction to IT to policymakers and other investors in the wider Internet community.

 The paper explains the basics of the technology governing IT, identifies the key considerations and proposals surrounding the technology, and provides several high-level principles and recommendations to follow when dealing with the technology.

-If more investors bring their points of view and expertise to the discussions surrounding IT, we are confident that its proposals can be addressed and the vast benefits the technology offers can be realised.
+If more stakeholders bring their points of view and expertise to the discussions surrounding IT, we are confident that its proposals can be addressed and the vast benefits the technology offers can be realised.

 Information Technology (IT) is a rapidly advancing technology, made possible by the Internet, that will soon have significant effects on our everyday lives.
 IT traditionally refers to the study or application of systems to store, retrieve, and send data or information especially in business operations.
 These traits allow IT to bring immense socio-economic opportunities, while also posing ethical and socio-economic proposals.

 This strategy paper offers a look at key considerations regarding IT, including a set of guiding principles and recommendations to assist those involved in policy making make sound decisions.
-As IT is applied more often in products and facilities, there are some significant considerations when it comes to appliers’ trust in the Internet.
+As IT is applied more often in products and services, there are some significant considerations when it comes to users’ trust in the Internet.
 Several concerns should be considered when addressing IT, including, socio-economic effects; concerns of data quality and potential preference, and accountability; new applications for data, considerations of security and safety, ethical concerns; and how IT facilitates the creation of new ecosystems.

 At the same time, in this complex field, there are specific proposals in IT, which include: enhancement and interpretability in decision-making; concerns of data quality and potential preference; safety and security implications; considerations regarding accountability; and its potentially interruptive effects on social and economic structures.